 10.4 If a complaint is found to be justified, the Foundation will take appropriate measures, including revision of the personal information and, if necessary, amendment of the Foundation’s policies and practices.

-When you make a donation to BC Children's Hospital Foundation online, a secure connection is established and your information is encrypted to prevent interception during the transaction.
+BC Children’s Hospital is in compliance with the Canadian Code of Practice for Consumer Protection in Electronic Commerce.
+Accordingly, when donations are made to BC Children’s Hospital Foundation online, a secure, SSL verified connection is established and personal information is encrypted to prevent interception during the transaction.
 This secure connection is maintained until the transaction is completed or terminated.
-The software that enables these processes is routinely updated to maximize protection of your information.
+The software that enables these processes is routinely updated to maximize protection of donor information.